 If your Dirt Devil is losing suction power, don’t assume it’s time for a replacement.
 Clean or replace the filter.
 Is anything inside the vacuum’s hose or canister blocking the airflow?
 If all else fails, look at the belt to see if the brush is working.
 Dirt Devil sells replacement parts, and with a bit of DIY know-how, your vacuum is likely easy to fix.

 A quick Amazon search shows that Dirt Devil has a lot to offer for under $100.
 Vacuums available include most cordless and handheld models and several upright vacuum cleaner options.

 Vacuums with a price tag between $100 and $150 include swivel-steering uprights and the Reach Max Plus 3-in-1, Dirt Devil’s most powerful cordless stick vacuum cleaner.

 Dirt Devil has only one vacuum that costs over $150: the Dash Multi-Power Carpet & Hard Floor Canister Vacuum.

-A. Dirt Devil conveniently labels its vacuums, so it’s easy to spot which one is best for a home with pets.
-Pet-friendly models are equipped with powerful brushes to scoop up pet hair without it getting tangled in the mechanism.
+A. Dirt Devil labels its vacuums, so it’s easy to spot which one is best for a home with pets.
+Pet-friendly models are equipped with powerful brushes to pick up pet hair without it getting tangled in the mechanism.

-A. While many of the company’s models are marketed as having “no loss of suction,” according to reviewers, the machines don’t score high in terms of suction.
-Increase the suction power of your vacuum by keeping the filter clean and changing it every six months.
+A. While many models are marketed as having “no loss of suction,” according to reviewers, the machines don’t score high in terms of suction.
+Increase the suction power of your vac by keeping the filter clean and changing it every six months.